-A tip is to give a small portion for the first serving and when a child asks for more, top up with more food, but only once.
+A tip is to give a small portion for the first serving, and when a child asks for more, top up with more food, but only once.
 Monitor the overall food intake to prevent overeating.

-Currently, vitamin supplements are not subjected to pre-market approval by the Health Sciences Authority (Singapore).
+Vitamin supplements are not subjected to pre-market approval by the Health Sciences Authority (Singapore).
 It is best to buy supplements from authorised distributors who comply with the guidelines for health supplements set out by the authority.

-When taking vitamin supplements, it is key to adhere to the recommended dosage to prevent overdose as different vitamins have different toxicity levels.
+When taking vitamin supplements, it is key to adhere to the recommended dosage to prevent overdose, as different vitamins have different toxicity levels.

 Ultimately, foods are the best source of nutrients.
-A balanced diet with a variety of fresh, wholesome and unprocessed food consist of all essential food groups: whole grains, lean meat, fish, fruits, vegetables and low-fat dairy products, which can provide all the required nutrients for children.
-Good eating habits in children from young.
+A balanced diet with a variety of fresh, wholesome and unprocessed food consists of all essential food groups: whole grains, lean meat, fish, fruits, vegetables and low-fat dairy products, which can provide all the required nutrients for children.
+Good eating habits in children from a young.

 Here are three simple tips to boost your child’s growth naturally: